intel/gstreamer-media-SDK/README.md

 	cmake .. -DUSE_VP9_DECODER=ON

-Next step is to compile the GStreamer-MSDK plugins:
+Next step is to compile and install the GStreamer-MSDK plugins:

 	make

-To install the plugins:

-	sudo make install
+	make install

-The plugins would be normally installed in the /usr/lib/gstreamer-1.0 directory.

 To uninstall the plugins:

-	sudo make uninstall
+	make uninstall

 Usage